Homeschool Without Internet in Nunavut's Remote Communities

 If you're in a community where sealift is the primary way to receive curriculum shipments, your planning calendar needs to account for the logistics:

-- July-October: Materials arrive via sealift
+- July-October: Materials arrive via sealift, depending on latitude and ice conditions.

 The Nunavut Legal Withdrawal Blueprint includes the complete EPP framework with IQ principle integration, the reimbursement claim process, bi-annual review preparation, and documentation templates that work whether your portfolio is digital or paper-based.
 It's built for the territory's specific requirements, including the logistical realities of remote and fly-in communities.